 50 Ways to Earth Day

-To celebrate the 50th anniversary of Earth Day, Discovery Place has put together a list of 50 activities that families can do to make a meaningful difference for our planet.
+Last year, Discovery Place put together a list of 50 activities that families can do to make a meaningful difference for our planet.
 See them all here.

 City Nature Challenge